4 Amazing Countries Near The Philippines

 Indonesia and the Philippines are indeed similar in many aspects.
 They are both filled with amazing beaches, green landscapes, and volcanoes.
 Indonesia and the Philippines are also the most populous countries in Southeast Asia.
 But, when you take a closer look, these two countries are very different even though they are closer to each other.

-For starters, Indonesia is the World’slargest Muslim country, while the Philippines is the sole Catholic country in Southeast Asia.
-They are also colonized by different countries.
-Malaysia they are colonized by the Dutch, and for the Philippines, it’s the Spanish.
-This greatly affects their culture and identity up until today.
+For starters, Indonesia is the largest Muslim country, while the Philippines is the sole Catholic country in Southeast Asia.
+Both countries were colonized by different countries.
+Malaysia was colonized by the Dutch, and the Philippines was colonized by the Spanish.
+This greatly affected their culture and identity up until today.

 Countries-Near-The-Philippines-Ling-Malaysia